mbryantms/architextual/content/english/essays/post-19.md

 ###  The Power of Poetry

 Palestinian poet **Mahmoud Darwish** became the voice of exile and defiance.
-His verses {{< side_note id="sn-palestinian-poetry" >}}articulate both personal sorrow and collective resistance.{{</ side_note >}}From the First Intifada to international human rights campaigns, Palestinians continue to fight for justice through every means available — legal, social, cultural, and political.
+His verses {{< sidenote id="sn-palestinian-poetry" >}}articulate both personal sorrow and collective resistance.{{</ sidenote >}}From the First Intifada to international human rights campaigns, Palestinians continue to fight for justice through every means available — legal, social, cultural, and political.

 > *“We suffer from an incurable disease called hope.”* — Mahmoud Darwish